 An aerial view of 7th and 8th holes (today's 15th and 12th, respectively) in 1940 at Rock Spring

 These are understandable problems for a municipal facility to have.
 Fairway expansions and tree removals are easy to suggest but tough to pay for.
 Besides, there are more pressing issues elsewhere on the course.
 Nos.
 5, 13, 14, and 18 have lost many of their bunkers and around-the-green features, and have become relatively bland as a result.
 On many holes, deteriorating bunkers from the 2001 renovation are a daily headache.
-Chris Parker, Brandon Ramage, and Kyle Franz have big-picture problems to address before they can start futzing with the details.
+These are the big-picture problems Chris Parker, Brandon Ramage, and Kyle Franz must address before they can start futzing with the details.

 But make no mistake, Rock Spring’s excellence is not just theoretical.
-This is not a Griffith Park or an Eastmoreland, where municipal neglect has rendered the original architecture nearly invisible.
+This is not a Griffith Park or Eastmoreland situation, where municipal neglect has rendered the original architecture nearly invisible.
 Rock Spring is an outstanding golf course right now.
 It’s striking to look at and fun to play—a living, accessible textbook of Seth Raynor’s design ideas.

 Fortunately, the golfing public outside of West Orange seems to be catching on.
 “We get people from all over,” Parker says.
 “We get people from Oklahoma, from Texas, from North Carolina and South Carolina, just because, ‘Hey, it’s a Raynor course, and this is one I can actually get out and play.’”